-Certain property casualty policies are not entered into underwriting systems as of the effective date of coverage.
+Certain property casualty policies are not entered into policy underwriting systems as of the effective date of coverage.
 An actuarial estimate is made to determine the amount of these unprocessed written premiums.
-A large majority of the estimate is unearned and does not have a material impact on earned premiums.
+A large majority of the estimate is unearned and has no material impact on earned premiums.